How do I get access to data?

-To be eligible for data access as a GeCIP member, you must meet these requirements:
+To be eligible for data access, you must meet these requirements:

 - Your institution has signed the GeCIP Participation Agreement, which outlines the key principles that members of each institution must adhere to, including our Intellectual Property and Publication Policy.
+As of 2019, your institution must have signed the agreement before you can apply to GeCIP.
 See if your institution has signed here.

-- Your domain has submitted a detailed research plan and it has been approved by the Genomics England Access Review Committee.
+- Your domain has submitted a Detailed Research Plan and it has been approved by the Genomics England Access Review Committee.
+The majority of domains meet this requirement.
 See the status of your domain's detailed research plan here.

 Certain other individuals have access to some of the Project data.
-For example, students on the MSc Genomic Medicine can be given access to a small subset of data for teaching purposes, approved individuals from certain commercial companies have access to some data for research, and individuals involved in the pilot phase of the programme have access to pilot data.
+For example, students on the MSc Genomic Medicine have in the past been given access to a small subset of data for teaching purposes, approved individuals from certain commercial companies have access to some data for research, and individuals involved in the pilot phase of the programme have access to pilot data.

 Why don't all GeCIP members have access to the data yet?